piyook/GitCrop/README.md

 - use '--merged' or '-m' to only delete branches MERGED into main (or master) branch matching the supplied pattern

+<i>Note: branches that are newly created from the main branch with no new commits that match the search pattern will also be deleted since they are fully merged by default.</i>

 E.g

 ```bash